Bjork here. Lindsay and I are back at it this month after last month’s Q&A report. Thanks to everyone that submitted a question.

 You can click here to see an interactive preview of that heatmap.

 A recording enables you to see mouse movement on designated pages.

 A poll allows you to easily ask your readers specific questions.

 The tools and services in Hotjar are really well designed and easy to use, but they aren’t new or revolutionary.
 What’s incredible about Hotjar is what you get for the price you pay.
 They have a free tier for bloggers that are just starting out and a really affordable tier ($29) if you want access to more data points.

 I know you’ll learn something new about your blog if you implement some of the analysis tools.
 If nothing else it’s a cool party trick.
 “Hey, look at this cool heat map!”
-It’s a great too to have in your virtual toolbelt.
+It’s a great tool to have in your virtual tool belt.
 I’d encourage you to check it out.